W01fw00d/advance-react/README.md

 - Formik for controlling the form components state

 - Custom Hook - shared state logic between two components

+- React.createPortal for creating a custom implementation of a Toaster Msg ("Your form was succesfully submitted!") - https://reactjs.org/docs/portals.html

 # Getting Started with Create React App